MCS-177 Homework Guidelines

 should leave a fifth of a page per problem, plus nice-sized margins.

 - Be sure to staple the pages together.
-You should
+You should own a

-a stapler by now, but if you forget, there is a stapler in the third
+stapler by now, but if you forget, there is a stapler in the third

 floor computer lab.

-- Make sure that you cut off the squigglies on paper ripped out of
+- Make sure that you cut off the squigglies on paper ripped out

-a spiral notembook.
+of a spiral notebook.

 - Use full English sentences where appropriate (namely almost